-Add 1 cup of baking soda around the seal inside the drum.
+Spread 1 cup of bicarbonate of soda around the seal inside the drum.

-Add 1 cup bleach and 1 cup baking soda into the washing powder drawer.
-You can use 2 cups of vinegar, ¼ cup of baking soda and ¼ water instead if you do not have bleach on hand.
+Add 1 cup bleach and 1 cup baking soda to the washing powder drawer.
+You can use 2 cups of vinegar, ¼ cup of baking soda and ¼ water instead if you do not have bleach or you do not wish to use a chemical cleaner.

 When the cycles are completed, put a few drops of washing-up liquid in warm water and mix it well.
 Using a clean cloth, wipe down the rubber seal on all sides with the mixture.